 If you stay within our practice boundary for more than 3 months, you may want to register with us as a permanent patient.
-Please download the GPR form and New Patient Questionnaire and either email, post or hand these in to us.
+Please download a registrations form by clicking on the following link https://www.nhsinform.scot/care-support-and-rights/nhs-services/doctors/registering-with-a-gp-practice and complete a New Patient Questionnaire and either email this to NHSH.firstname.lastname@example.org.
+You can also post them or hand these in to us.

 (These forms are PDF documents and require PDF reader software to open them.
 This can be downloaded free from https://get.adobe.com/uk/reader/ .
 If you can't open these forms in your browser please right-click them and save to your computer to open in a PDF reader).